AlexVasegaard/EOS/README.md

  - multi_sat_data.df is the data frame containing all information for the entire problem scenario (for each attempt)
  - multi_sat_data.pf_df is the performance data frame for the relevant (reachable) image attempts
  - multi_sat_data.m is the folium map with relevant problem scenario information

+Two html map objects will be saved in your working directory for inspection, all_requests.html and sat_path.html, respectively.
+(THIS FEATURE SHOULD MAYBE BE REMOVED?)

 ## EOSsolve()
 This function contains both the preference integration part (scoring) and the solution approach.